shan0ar/XSSearch/README.md

 ## Troubleshooting

 - **Chrome/ChromeDriver not found:**
-  Ensure Chrome and ChromeDriver are installed and in your PATH.
+  Install both and ensure they’re in your PATH.
 - **Permission errors:**
   Try running with elevated privileges or adjust Chrome options.
 - **Selenium errors / unexpected alert:**
-  The tool automatically closes multiple alerts.
-If you see errors, increase the timeout or check your ChromeDriver version.
+  If errors, increase timeout or check your ChromeDriver version.

 ---